ntop/PF_RING/doc/get_started/packages_installation.rst

 ========================

 At http://packages.ntop.org we build binary PF_RING packages ready to use.
+Please follow the instructions on the web page for configuring the repository and install *pfring* and *pfring-dkms*.
+Optionally you can also install *pfring-drivers-zc-dkms* if you need the ZC drivers for line-rate capture on Intel adapters.

 An option for configuring PF_RING and drivers is doing it through the nBox GUI.
-In case you are not using the nBox GUI, you can manually configure the packages from command line, as described below.

-Once the "pfring" package, and optionally the "pfring-drivers-zc-dkms" package containing ZC  drivers, is installed following the procedure on the web page, it is possible to use the init script /etc/init.d/pf_ring to automate the kernel module and drivers loading.
+In case you are not using the nBox GUI, you can manually configure the packages from command line, and use the init scripts (under /etc/init.d or systemctl, according to your linux distribution) to automate the kernel module and drivers loading.
 The init script acts as follows:

 1. loads the pf_ring.ko kernel module.
 2. scans the folders /etc/pf_ring/zc/{e1000e,igb,ixgbe,i40e,fm10k}/ searching files: